tgilbert14/VGSLite/README.md

 After launching the app:

--   Select a site from the dropdown
+-   ✅ Select a task from the drop-down (*e.g., "Move Event"*)
--   Choose an event to reassign or troubleshoot
+-   ✅ Follow prompts (*e.g., Select Site to move from, Site to move to, and date of Event to move*)
+-   ✅ Confirm selection(s) to confirm and process changes
--   Click "Validate" to preview data issues
+-   ❌ (planned in future) Click "Review" to review data log

 ## License